scaleoutsean/awesome-solidfire/README.md

 ## Resources

+### Cloud

+- Synchronization to/from public cloud: Element OS supports SnapMirror (async) to/from [Cloud Volumes ONTAP](https://cloud.netapp.com/ontap-cloud) available in all major public clouds.
+See this [NetApp TR](https://www.netapp.com/us/media/tr-4641.pdf) for additional details

 ### Virtualization - VMware vSphere

 - Check out VMware related material on the NetApp web site (Private cloud, VDI/EUC, GPU computing and more)